cxw42/do-not-self-host/Log.md

 working.
 It'd be nice to simplify it further and move it into a Markdown source like the rest of the Nga source tree.

+...

+cross.rx is now nmfcx.rx (nga machine forth cross compiler) - I've simplified it to a good extent and am now happy with it.

 **6/16/2016**:

 So the core of Nga is done (assuming I don't decide to make more changes to